RotorJackets/Goggle_Buzz/README.md

 Discord bot for use on the Rotor Jackets Discord server.

-# What Can We DO?
+# What Can We Do?

 - Velocidrone Leaderboards
 - Guild Leaderboard for Active Members